MMMiaotl/git_learning/readme.txt

 <<<<<<< HEAD
 create a new branch is quick and simple.
 =======
-create a new branch is quick and simple.
+create a new branch is quick AND simple.
 >>>>>>> feature1